 Providing information about your due diligence process for the identified raw logs

-Items 2, 3 and 4 relate to the raw logs identified in Table 1 of the Request for Information notice.
+Items 2, 3 and 4 relate to the raw logs identified in Table 1 of the Requirement to Give Information and Produce Documents notice.

 Further information on due diligence requirements is available on our due diligence webpage.